flyingmachine/brave-clojure-web/content/java.md

 ```

 If you navigate back to the parent directory of `pirate_phrases` and
-run `javac PiratePhrases.java` followed by `java PiratePhrases`, you
+run `javac PirateConversation.java` followed by `java
-should see this:
+PirateConversation`, you should see this:

 ```
 Shiver me timbers!!!